SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Real Experimental Results

-In Figure~\ref{fig:ill_posed}, we provide a qualitative example of the advantages the inductive bias of an INR provides over our gradient descent baselines.
-Here, we show the DAS target (the image our self-supervised pipeline is trying to fit), the estimated DAS images synthesized from convolving the INR and gradient descent outputs with the PSF, and the deconvolved results at different iterations during the method's respective optimizations.
+In Figure~\ref{fig:ill_posed}, we provide a qualitative example of the advantages the inductive bias of an INR provides over the gradient descent methods.
+Here, we show the DAS target, the estimated DAS images synthesized from convolving the INR and gradient descent outputs with the PSF, and the deconvolved results at different iterations during the method's respective optimizations.
 While both methods fit the DAS target well, the predicted deconvolutions are different.
 The INR is beginning to recover the object edges at iteration 50, while the gradient descent result contains significant blurring at iteration 10,000.
 This provides an example of the advantage gained by leveraging an INR's inductive bias.

 In Figure~\ref{fig:inr_sweep}, we show that the ability for the INR to fit to high frequency details of the point scatterers is evidenced by the choice of its bandwidth parameter $\kappa$.
 From the figure, we observe that setting the bandwidth too low results in reconstructions similar to the DIP model, as the network is unable to fit the high frequency details in the point scattering model.
 Additionally, we observe that the choice of the learning rates influences the reconstruction quality, which demonstrates the importance of tuning the model hyperparameters to maximize performance.